 Halloween in the City

 Halloween in NYC stands as a distinct celebration, embraced unlike any other by the city.
 Do you have a great costume planned this year?
-Share it with the world during the 50th Annual Village Halloween Parade, a renowned yearly event drawing countless New Yorkers.
+Share it with the world during the 52nd Annual Village Halloween Parade, a renowned yearly event that draws countless New Yorkers.
 Anyone in costume is welcome to join!
-After the parade, take a leisurely stroll through the neighborhood — the West Village’s brownstones are renowned for their spectacular Halloween decor.
+After the parade, take a leisurely stroll through the neighborhood — the West Village’s brownstones are famous for their spectacular Halloween decor.

 Shows for the Season

 If you’re looking to see a Broadway show, there are many that perfectly match the spooky atmosphere of the fall season.
-Go on a hell-raising journey to the underworld at Hadestown, attend the tale of Sweeney Todd, or experience mind-blowing magic at Wicked or Harry Potter and the Cursed Child.
-Make sure to embrace the delightful fall weather during the day before making your way to the theatre in the evening!
+Get well acquainted with our favorite demon, Beetlejuice… Beetlejuice… Beetlejuice, defy gravity at Wicked, or travel to the chilling Upside Down at Stranger Things: The First Shadow.
+Make sure to embrace the delightful fall weather during the day before you make your way to the theatre in the evening!

-The New York Film Festival will also be around this fall.
+The 63rd New York Film Festival will also be around this fall from September 26-October 13.
 The NYFF is an annual two-week event hosted at Lincoln Center on the Upper West Side and will have 25 to 30 feature-length films of various styles and themes, shorts, documentaries, an experimental showcase, special events, and more.
 Find out more about it.

 See the Fall Foliage